thunzard/position-estimation-of-human-body-parts/README.md

 # position-estimation-of-human-body-parts
 All the body parts of human body be monitored using Computer Vision.
-This is a mini project of mine where I used Opencv pose and mediapie, to estimate the position of each body part of a human body and track it.
+This is a mini project of mine where I used Opencv pose and mediapipe, to estimate the position of each body part of a human body and track it.

 # How to Implement it at your own syatem